 1. NextEra Energy (NYSE: NEE)

-There are a few competitive advantages to speak of.
+The company has a few competitive advantages to speak of.

-While NextEra Energy plays an integral role in the United States nuclear power market, it’s also a massive player in the United States renewable energy market.
+While NextEra plays an integral role in the U.S. nuclear power market, it’s also a massive player in the U.S. renewable energy market.
 As a result of the company’s early adoption and strong investments in the renewables space, it has become the largest generator of solar and wind energy in the world.

 Regardless of the fact that NextEra Energy isn’t the best dividend paying stock in the utility sector, it is clearly one of the best investment opportunities in the space.
 The COVID-19 pandemic has been painful for everyone, but it has proven that the company has the ability to grow even in adverse market conditions.

 2. American Water Works (NYSE: AWK)